 In fact, a multi-national study cited by the marriage and family therapy program at the University of Minnesota and its director, reports family meal time has a more positive influence on emotional and intellectual development in children and teens than sports or additional time in school.

-The Sandwich Generation represents a group of individuals who find themselves in the unique position of caring for their elderly parents while also supporting their own children.
+The Sandwich Generation refers to a group of individuals who find themselves in a unique position, caring for their elderly parents while also supporting their own children.
 This generation embodies dedication, patience, and compassion, making it a cause for celebration and recognition.
 The primary aim is to raise awareness about the unwavering efforts of these individuals and ensure they receive the support they need.

 Sandwich Generation Month is observed annually in July in honor of this extraordinary group.
 During this time, the community comes together to better understand the specific challenges faced by this generation and highlight the various support systems available to them as they navigate the complexities of maintaining multi-generational households.